BerniHiros/BernieHirosIT1025/Lab2/readme.md

 ##Hexadecimal Color Representation

 #ff016b Color Conversion
 The color vivd pink must be converted to computer language and sent to the printer to tell it the color needed. [https://www.colorhexa.com/ff016b].
 The hexadecimal color #ff016b has RGB values of R:255, G:1, B:107 and CMYK values of C:0, M:1, Y:0.58, K:0.
 Its decimal value is 16712043.
+When using colors to day the color wheel is still a good basis for complementary colors for providing contrast.
+Computers also use the RGB color model which use combinations of red, green, and blue light against a black background to make the colors seen on a computer monitor or television screen.
+The vidid pink color would use a complementary color such as vivid cyan (hex #01ff95) to be best offset.

 ##Conclusion